werowe/HypatiaAcademy/class/what is python.md

 * read JSON/CSV files
 * it's built into popular big data, noSQL databases like Apache Spark
 * using APIs you use it to work with Apache Hadoop and other distributed systems
+* making programs multi-threaded, so they can do more than one thing at the same time

 You can say that Python is **middleware**.
 There are basically two types of programming: (1) middleware and (2) frontend.
 Middleware is where you put: